Macedovin/DoctorCare/README.md

 <br/>

-Project developed as a result of the teachings learned at NLW - Next Level Week 8, an event of Rocketseat.
+Project developed as a result of the teachings learned at NLW - Next Level Week 8, a Rocketseat event.

 The proposal was to build an entire FRONT-END webpage in one week even if I've never program before, wich was my case at the moment.